FFJC Policy Recommendations

 - South Carolina Department of Corrections continues to offer all incarcerated persons two free 5-minute telephone calls each week.

-- The Texas Department of Criminal Justice is providing each incarcerated person 2 free 15-minute calls a week.
+- The Texas Department of Criminal Justice is providing each incarcerated person 2 free 15-minute calls a week. (no longer in effect)

 - The Harris County Commissioners Court agreed to terminate the county’s contract with the Texas Department of Public Safety resulting in the end of the Failure to Appear Program and the lifting of all existing holds courts placed on driver’s licenses for unpaid fees or fines.